Anadian/C_Predefined_H/README.md

 - `C_STANDARD_CLI`
 - `C_STANDARD_EMBEDDED`

 will all evaluate to `1` if the corresponding standard is being implemented.
-Unlike the architecture/compiler/system constants specified above, standards are cummulative so for example, it's possible for both `C_STANDARD_C94` and `C_STANDARD_C99` to evaluate to `1` at the same time.
+Unlike the architecture/compiler/system constants specified above, standards are cumulative so, for example, it's possible for both `C_STANDARD_C94` and `C_STANDARD_C99` to evaluate to `1` at the same time.
 ### Unix Standards
 `c_predefined.h` can also wrap Unix standards specified `<unistd.h>` if `C_PREDEFINED_UNIX_STANDARDS` is defined to equal `1` before including `"c_predefined.h"`; obviously this options should only be used on POSIX-compliant unix-based systems.
 I may implement an automatic check for if this should be enabled in future updates.
 ### Helpful Macros
-If `C_PREDEFINED_HELPFUL_MACROS` is defined to `1` before including `"c_predefined.h"`, `c_predefined.h` can also wrap some other, less-ubiquitos, helpful macros under the `C_STANDARD` moniker as follows:
+If `C_PREDEFINED_HELPFUL_MACROS` is defined to `1` before including `"c_predefined.h"`, `c_predefined.h` can also wrap some other, less-ubiquitous, helpful macros under the `C_STANDARD` moniker as follows:

 - `C_STANDARD_ELF`
 - `C_STANDARD_CHAR_UNSIGNED`